 19 How are they brought into desolation, as in a moment! they are utterly consumed with terrors.

-20 As a dream when one awakes; so, O Lord, when you awake, you shall despise their image (6754).
+20 As a dream when one awakes; so, O Lord, when you awake, you shall despise their image (H6754).

-Notice verse 20, when God intervenes, He will despise their image (6754).
+Notice verse 20, when God intervenes, He will despise their image (H6754).
 This image refers to these villains and their attitudes.
-Attitudes which I’ve highlighted, in red.
+I’ve highlighted these attitudes in red.
 This image is a reflexion of the negative side of the dual nature of humans.

 What I would like you to grasp here is that this mindset and arrogance, these attitudes are part and parcel of what issues from the human mind, our consciousness.
-Of course, God is not wicked and foolish, He is righteous and wise.
-Humans are characterized by negative and positive human nature.
+Of course, God is not wicked and foolish; He is righteous and wise.
+Negative and positive human nature characterize humans.
 But the point is that as God uses His mind for wisdom, so humans can use their minds to reason positively and find answers as to what will ultimately happen to these wicked, as the psalmist did.

 No living thing, other than humans, has this capacity to conjure up plans and do complex reasoning that is both positive and negative.
-God alone has the ability to reason solely positively.
+God alone can reason solely positively.
 God reasons, as do humans.
-In this, humans are made in the image of God.
+In this, humans possess the image of God.

-Firstly, what we call human attitudes, thoughts, perceptions, awareness, judgment, insight, consciousness, perspicacity and all the other attributes we associate with the mind are solely possessed by human beings on planet Earth.
-Secondly, God also possesses each and every one of these same attributes.
-God’s attributes are obviously both much greater and better oriented than human beings.
-But, in that humans alone possess these same attributes means we are made in the image of God.
-We both show (the other KJV translation of 6754), or manifest, the same mental and psychological faculties.
+Firstly, what we call human attitudes, human beings on planet Earth solely possess thoughts, perceptions, awareness, judgment, insight, consciousness, understanding, and all the other attributes we associate with the mind.
+Secondly, God also possesses every one of these same attributes.
+God’s attributes are both much more excellent and better oriented than human beings.
+But, in that humans alone possess these same attributes indicates our likeness to the image of God.
+We both show (the other KJV translation of H6754), or manifest, the same mental and psychological faculties.

 As I write this, I’m sitting here thinking, what will someone reading this blog post for the first time be thinking about now!
 It does sound strange to talk about God in the context of mental and psychological faculties.
-Realize that this post is in the continuity of 300 preparatory posts leading up to why and how I’m expressing this in relation to the Bible and God.
-Please also realize that if I use terms like mental and psychological it is only so we humans can better understand God and particularly our relationship to Him.
+Realize that this post is in the continuity of 300 previous posts leading up to why and how I’m expressing this subject concerning the Bible and God.
+Please also realize that if I use terms like mental and psychological, it is only so we humans can better understand God and particularly our relationship to Him.
 God’s Word is replete with contexts the show both God and humans having the same mental makeup.
 Here are a few:

 God and every human being have similar attitudes and emotions.
-God has compassion (Psalms 86:15), patience (Rom.
-15:5) and goodness (Psalms 107:8,15)… BUT, and this is the most important key difference between man and God: God has a perfect image, pure gold character.
+God has compassion (Psalm 86:15), patience (Rom.
+15:5), and goodness (Psalm 107:8,15) BUT, and this is an essential fundamental difference between man and God: God has a perfect image, pure gold character.
 “It is impossible for God to lie” (Heb.
 6:18).
-His words are pure (Psalms 12:6).
+His words are pure (Psalm 12:6).
 On the other hand, man’s character leaves much to be desired.
 It is imperfect and tarnished.

 I don’t want to belabor that aspect because what we need to retain is the definition of made in the image of God.
 That image of God, that likeness of God.
-Humans have the same mental and physical capacities as God albeit on a much, much, much inferior level.
-This is a key to understanding our frail human existence in relation to All-Powerful God.
+Humans have the same mental and physical capacities as God, albeit on a much, much, much inferior level; this is a key to understanding our frail human existence concerning All-Powerful God.